This chapter covers

 - The correctness, scalability, and reliability of a distributed system

-- Recognizing the need for building distributed systems
+- The need to build distributed systems

 Every modern application is a distributed application.
-Whether you are building a web app, a mobile app, or a cloud service, the question is not whether an application is distributed, but to what degree the application is distributed.
+Whether you are building a web app, mobile app, wearable app, cloud service, or game, the question is not whether an application is distributed but to what degree the application is distributed.
+A distributed system is a collection of collaborating, concurrent components that communicate with one another by sending and receiving messages over a network:

 - The behavior of a distributed system emerges from the behavior of its components and their interactions.